🎄 Holiday Sale! Save 20% on Red Light Therapy Devices - Use Code 'HOLIDAYS' 🎁

 • Hair growth

 Vital Red Light devices offer the visible red wavelength that you want and need to reap all the wellness benefits and get yourself to your best physical and mental place.
 Choose from our Vital Elite at-home panel that is big enough to reap benefits for your whole body in one sitting, our Vital Pro for targeted red light therapy, and our Vital Charge for your on-the-go red light therapy needs.
+However, that being said, saunas are wonderful and you can find more info here on infrared saunas.

 To start reaping the benefits of red light therapy today, check out our Vital Red Light devices to determine which one is best for you.